Which states could have abortion on the ballot in 2024? - KVIA

 ARIZONA

-Abortion rights supporters submitted more than 823,000 signatures on Wednesday to put an abortion access measure before voters in November.
-That’s more than twice as many as required.
+Abortion rights supporters submitted more than 823,000 signatures on July 3 to put an abortion access measure before voters in November.
+That is more than twice as many as required.

 Election officials still need to verify signatures, though.